Teemperor/circle-break/README.md

 ## Building

-circle-break required boost and C++11.
+circle-break requires boost and C++11.
 Type these commands to setup:

     mkdir build
     cmake ..